Care of Silver

 - Keep your silver dry whenever possible.
 Tap water and food residue can cause tarnish and stains if left in contact with your silver for a significant length of time.
 Resist the temptation to leave the dishes for the morning after a dinner party and definitely do not leave your silver to “soak” overnight.
 If you want to reduce cleaning frequency it is critical that your silver is completely dry before you put it away.

-- For long term storage you should make sure your silver is clean and dry.
+- For long-term storage, you should make sure your silver is clean and dry.
 Then pack it in clean tissue or cloth and put it inside a sealed plastic bag.

 - For your sideboard, coffee table and other display silver, Silver Polishing Gloves or Cloths will quickly and easily remove light tarnish.
 If you do this regularly you really can go months without getting out the polish.